tm-craggs/city-notes/Year 1/Algorithms/Moodle Notes/2 - Iterative Algorithms.md

 - Then we want to compare the rates of growth of different functions.

 **Input size**
 - The input size is usually straightforward to decide upon, simply by working out what aspect of the input is used in the algorithm.
--
+For example:
+	- An array of n elements has size n (in an algorithm where the fundamental steps involve elements of a list)
+	- The size of a graph might be the number of nodes or edges or both
+	- The size of a logical formula might be the number of variables, or the number of connectives.

 # Complexity Classes